Best Car Insurance in Vermont for 2025 [Your Guide to the Top 10 Companies]

 How much is car insurance in Vermont?

-Vermont’s average monthly premium for full-coverage auto insurance is about $67 ($799 ÷ 12).
-The average monthly cost for minimal liability coverage is about $26 ($317 ÷ 12).
-Enter your ZIP code to have quick quotes.
+The average cost of car insurance in Vermont for full-coverage auto insurance is about $67.
+The average monthly cost for minimal liability coverage is about $26.
+Enter your ZIP code to compare car insurance quotes in Vermont.

 What is Vermont’s car tax rate?